-During 2022, the Board met six times, and the independent directors met in executive session at five of those meetings and determined that there was no need to meet in executive session at the other meeting; the Audit Committee met nine times; the Compensation Committee met five times; and the Nominating and Corporate Governance Committee met six times.
+During 2023, the Board met five times, and the independent directors met in executive session at four of those meetings and determined that there was no need to meet in executive session at the other meeting; the Audit Committee met seven times; the Compensation Committee met five times; and the Nominating and Corporate Governance Committee met five times.
 In addition to meetings, the members of the Board and its committees sometimes take action by written consent in lieu of a meeting or discuss Company business without calling a formal meeting.

-During 2022, all of the Company's directors attended in excess of 75% of the meetings of the Board and of its committees on which they served, except for Mr. Dundon, who is not standing for re-election.
+During 2023, all of the Company's directors attended in excess of 75% of the aggregate number of meetings of the Board and of its committees held during the time that such director served on the Board or such committee.
 All of the directors standing for re-election are expected to attend the annual meetings of shareholders.
-All 14 directors who were serving on the Board at the time of the 2022 virtual annual meeting of shareholders attended such annual meeting.
+All of the Company's directors attended the 2023 annual meeting of shareholders.